Sunshine tax

 The phenomenon arises because many people are willing to accept lower earnings and higher costs of living to live in a place like Hawaii, California, Florida, Colorado, British Columbia, or other places with an attractive climate."As most people know, everything seems to cost more in California.
-The houses are more expensive, the gas and groceries cost more and don’t ask about the cost of daycare.
+The houses are more expensive, the gas and groceries cost more and don't ask about the cost of daycare.
 This added cost of living has inspired its own term – the sunshine tax.
-It is the added cost to live in one of the best climates on earth, where the sun shines almost every day."
+It is the added cost to live in one of the best climates on earth, where the sun shines almost every day.
+When the sun is taxed, freedom is just a phase (Fahrel D, 2019)."